zeeshan0000/sudoku_python/README.md

-It's a basic game called sudoku, written on python.
+It's a basic game called sudoku, written on python by using backtracking.